blynkkk/blynkkk.github.io/BlynkMainOperations.md

 #Blynk main operations

 ##Virtual Pins
-Blynk can control Digital and Analog IO Pins on you hardware directly.
+Blynk can control Digital and Analog I/O Pins on you hardware directly.
 You don't even need to write code for it.
 It's great for blinking LEDs, but often it's just not enough...

 We designed Virtual Pins to send **any** data from your microcontroller to the Blynk App and back.

-It opens huge opportunities for you, because anything you plug in to your hardware will be able to talk to Blynk.
+Anything you connect to your hardware will be able to talk to Blynk.
-With Virtual Pins you can send something from the App, process it on Arduino and then send it back to the smartphone based on any logic you want.
-You can trigger functions, read I2C devices, convert values, control any servo motor and so on.
+With Virtual Pins you can send something from the App, process it on microcontroller and then send it back to the smartphone.
+You can trigger functions, read I2C devices, convert values, control servo and DC motors etc.

 Virtual Pins can be used to interface with external libraries (Servo, LCD and others) and implement custom functionality.

-The device may send data to the Widgets to the Virtual Pin like this:
+Hardware may send data to the Widgets over the Virtual Pin like this:

 ```cpp
 Blynk.virtualWrite(pin, "abc");